 Through our outdoor learning curriculum, we grow many different vegetables which are used at The Whytelicious Cafe for school dinners.
 Growing their own food gives our children, across the year groups, a great opportunity to see where our food comes from and the whole process from planting seeds to harvesting food.

 In our grounds, we have 4 chickens that are cared for by the children at our school.
-Clover, Marigold, Iris and Bluebell provide a unique opportunity for the children to take responsibility and care for our pets, enhancing their understanding of the commitment needed to keep animals.
+Forget-Me-Not, Violet, Snowdrop and Jasmine provide a unique opportunity for the children to take responsibility and care for our pets, enhancing their understanding of the commitment needed to keep animals.
 Children are responsible for collecting eggs, cleaning the run and changing the bedding to support their understanding of the importance of good pet care.

 At Whyteleafe, we are lucky enough to have our very own outdoor classroom which provides the opportunity for the whole class to extend their learning opportunities in an outside environment.
 This area is used to motivate and inspire children’s learning and also creates a space for experiences that can’t take place in the classroom.